ecosdev/Real-Madrid-data-mining/README.md

 * 0 Starter
 * 1 Substitute

-The database was taken from: http://resultados.as.com/resultados/futbol/primera/2015_2016/calendario
+The database was taken and adapted from: http://resultados.as.com/resultados/futbol/primera/2015_2016/calendario

+## ANALYSIS